 - The approximate total value of all your assets.

-If you’re self-employed, expect to provide your lender with two years of tax returns, income statements, and balance sheets.
+If you’re self-employed, expect your lender to require two years of tax returns, income statements, and balance sheets.

 After you apply for a mortgage of any type, you’ll receive a loan estimate from the lender within three business days.
-The loan estimate contains important details about the mortgage that it expects to offer you, including the estimated interest rate, monthly payment, and closing costs.
+The loan estimate contains important details about the mortgage that the lender expects to offer you, including the estimated interest rate, monthly payment, and closing costs.

 All types of mortgage lenders are required to use a standard loan estimate form, which makes it easier to compare offers from multiple lenders.
 It’s a good idea to shop around and get estimates from several lenders so that you can choose the right mortgage for you.

-After you submit all the necessary documents, an underwriter will review your finances to confirm that you can afford the loan.
+After you submit all the necessary documents, an underwriter will review your finances and approve or deny the loan.
 If the home appraisal finds that repairs are needed, then those will need to be completed before closing.